IBM-Cloud/terraform-provider-ibm/website/docs/r/cd_tekton_pipeline.html.markdown

 * `pipeline_id` - (Required, String) ID of current instance.
   * Constraints: The maximum length is `36` characters.
 The minimum length is `36` characters.
 The value must match regular expression `/^[-0-9a-z]+$/`.
 * `enable_notifications` - (Optional, Boolean) Flag whether to enable notifications for this pipeline.
-When enabled, pipeline run events will be published on all slack integration specified channels in the parent toolchain.
+When enabled, pipeline run events are published on all slack integration specified channels in the parent toolchain.
   * Constraints: The default value is `false`.
 * `enable_partial_cloning` - (Optional, Boolean) Flag whether to enable partial cloning for this pipeline.
-When partial clone is enabled, only the files contained within the paths specified in definition repositories will be read and cloned.
-This means symbolic links may not work.
+When partial clone is enabled, only the files contained within the paths specified in definition repositories are read and cloned, this means that symbolic links might not work.
   * Constraints: The default value is `false`.
 * `worker` - (Optional, List) Worker object containing worker ID only.
 If omitted the IBM Managed shared workers are used by default.
 Nested scheme for **worker**: